Armina101/alx-system_engineering-devops/0x19-postmortem/README.md

   - Cue the suspenseful music.
 We investigated the usual suspects—database servers—but found nothing.
 It was like searching for a needle in a haystack, in the dark, with sunglasses on.

 - Escalation:
-  - 03:45 UTC: Desperate times call for desperate measures.
+  - 03:45 WAT: Desperate times call for desperate measures.
 We called in the reinforcements—the database and application teams joined the party to figure out who invited the connection leak.

 - Resolution:
-  - By 04:45 UTC, we closed the leaked connections, fixed the image processing service's bad behavior, and rebooted it.
+  - By 04:45 WAT, we closed the leaked connections, fixed the image processing service's bad behavior, and rebooted it.
 Crisis averted; cat pictures resumed their rightful place in the digital realm.

 Root Cause and Resolution: